Bjrules/Backup-mysql-using-bash/README.md

 ![Alt text](illustration-pics.jpg)

-### This project assume you have a MySQL Database Administration Skills already
+### This project assume you have a MySQL Database Administration Skills already and AWS S3

 ### Ensure to run these.....................